Weed in Veenendaal

 A short history: cannabis policy in the Netherlands (and how Veenendaal fits in) Weed in Veenendaal

 Municipalities decide how those rules are enforced locally.
 Some Dutch towns have many coffeeshops; some have none.
 Veenendaal, as a provincial town, has a small local coffeeshop scene rather than the teeming marketplace you’d find in Amsterdam.
-Recent national policy developments — including state-supervised pilot experiments with controlled supply chains in selected municipalities — are changing how the supply side is regulated in places selected for the program.
 These developments are worth watching because they could influence availability and quality control down the road.
-(Government of the Netherlands)

 The legal basics you need to know (short, practical) Weed in Veenendaal